lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 **June 12, 2015**

 Added logic to demote and delevel units as necessary.
 Need to figure out some better deleveling logic because RR Karel starts with straight 0s and 1 HP with his growths.
 Meanwhile, crappy growth characters like Niime and Yodel barely have any stats taken off.
+There's also the problem of needing to repoint DQs and support IDs since the characters have their IDs changed.

 **June 11, 2015**